uqfoundation/multiprocess/README.md

 at http://trac.mystic.cacr.caltech.edu/project/pathos/query, with a public ticket list at https://github.com/uqfoundation/pathos/issues.

-NOTE: multiprocess installs as multiprocessing, as a drop-in replacement for a portion of the standard library.
-A C compiler is required to build the included extension module.
+NOTE: A C compiler is required to build the included extension module.
 For python 3.3 and above, a C compiler is suggested, but not required.

 Major Changes